 How does this help?
 Understanding some of the mechanism behind TBI-related epilepsy may help healthcare providers understand which patients may be at greater risk for post-injury seizure.
 Monitoring and awareness of the likelihood of seizure could give patients a better sense of control of their condition, and provide proactive care if seizures do occur.

 If you suffer brain injury as a result of the negligence of others, speak with an experienced injury attorney for legal guidance.

 Experienced medical malpractice lawyers in Washington, D.C. and Baltimore, Maryland

-With more than three decades of successful experience, the legal team at Schochor and Staton, P.A. skillfully protects the rights of injured clients and fights to achieve top compensation on your behalf.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. skillfully protects the rights of injured clients and fights to achieve top compensation on your behalf.
 Contact us today to schedule a free consultation.